Localization in Khovanov homology: Burnside categories and functors

-Let $H$ a subgroup of $G$.
-For a small category $\Cat$ with a $G$-action, let $\Cat^H$, called the $H$-\emph{fixed-point category}, be the subcategory of $\Cat$ whose objects and arrows are invariant under the action of $H$.
+Let $H$ be a subgroup of $G$.
+For a small category $\Cat$ with a $G$-action, let $\Cat^H$, called the $H$-\emph{fixed-point category}, be the subcategory of $\Cat$ whose objects are the objects of $\Cat$ invariant under $H$, and whose arrows are those of $\Cat$ that are invariant under $H$.